wraith-wireless/itamae/README.md

 >>> raw = sock.recv(MAX_MPDU)
 ```

-Before showing how to parse with Itamae, it is best to describe how the RTAP
+Before describing how to parse with Itamae, it is best to describe how the RTAP
 object and MPDU object are handled.
 Each is a wrapper around a dict that exposes
 certain fields using the '.' operator.
 And for each, the respective parse
 function takes a byte stream and returns the appropriate layer dict.
 Unlike Scapy